cafjs/caf_sharing/README.md

 The tricky part is how to guarantee both *Fairness* and *Readers Isolation* at the same time, since they impose conflicting requirements.
 The solution is to have multiple local versions of a *SharedMap*, and pick the most recent one when processing a new message.
 When all the CAs using an old version finish processing its current message, that version gets garbage collected.

 *SharedMaps* are implemented with persistent data structures, i.e., `Immutable.js`, to efficiently maintain many read-only snapshots.
-Since *SharedMaps* can be easily replicated in the browser (or gadgets), these persistent data structures are also used by *React/Redux* to speed up user interfaces.
+Since *SharedMaps* can be easily replicated in the browser (and IoT devices.), these persistent data structures are also used by *React/Redux* to speed up user interfaces.

-*SharedMaps* can contain serialized methods that `Caf.js` uses to dynamically change the behavior of CAs or gadgets.
+*SharedMaps* can contain serialized methods that `Caf.js` uses to dynamically change the behavior of CAs and IoT devices..
 For example, we can hide schema changes by adding getters and setters, or provide new functionality to a device, or change the rules on how CAs react to certain events...

 And those changes respect  *Single Writer*, *Writer Atomicity*,  *Readers Isolation*, *Fairness*, and *Consistency*, enabling **safe** adaptive behavior.